Multigenerational Homes: Is Multigenerational Living for You?

-Posted by Justin Havre on Wednesday, October 5th, 2022 at 7:20am.
+Posted by Justin Havre on Wednesday, September 18th, 2024 at 10:41am.

 Living situations can be complex and are ever-changing: co-living culture has taken off in recent years, and the ability to rent rooms in the short term has grown with the internet.
 Multigenerational homes, however, represent a combination of the old and the new, providing a viable and comfortable living situation for people with different circumstances.
+Let’s explore the advantages and disadvantages of multigenerational households.

-You've likely heard of a multi-family home, a free-standing building containing multiple units intended for different tenants — usually families.
+You've likely heard of a multi-family home, a free-standing building containing multiple units intended for different tenants—usually families.
 In other words, three different families may live in one multi-family home, each in a self-contained unit within the building.
-Meanwhile, multigenerational homes refer to a single residence or other building that houses multiple generations of adults, all in the same unit.
-The most common examples of multigenerational homes include adult children living with their parents or grandparents.
+This is different from a multigenerational home, in which residents are typically related and may share a single unit.

 Multigenerational homes come in many sizes and configurations.
 These may be houses that have separate apartments in a basement or backyard.
 It could also be a home with multiple kitchens, entrances, and separate living rooms.
-These properties offer several practical advantages to their residents, including potential cost savings, shared duties, and improved familial relationships.
+You could build a home addition to accommodate more people in an existing property.
+Some multigenerational homes are simply single-family homes with a larger number of bedrooms, possibly including multiple master suites.

 The Benefits of Living in a Multigenerational Home